-The grasp controller is responsible for achieving a desired grasp force $f_d$.
+The grasp controller is responsible for rapidly achieving a desired grasp force $f_d$, with the feedback $f_n$ from the F/T sensors.
+We model the gripper and analyze it to motivate our grasp force controller.
 The controller outputs a commanded force, $f_c$, which is translated into a target voltage $V_t$ for the FOC algorithm as follows:

 where the sign of $V_t$ determines the direction of the force: positive $V_t$ opens the gripper, while negative $V_t$ closes it.
 However, the actual grasp force exerted by the gripper may not exactly match $f_c$ due to factors such as friction $f_f$, damping force from the motor's back EMF $f_v$ and other unmodeled disturbances $\delta$, like motor winding temperature.
 The gripper's dynamics during object grasping can be simplified and modeled as shown in Fig. \ref{fig:Model}.
 In this model, the motor's rotational motion is expressed as an equivalent linear motion, leading to the following gripper dynamics: